 Peoria is definitely not the only major city in the region that’s using street art to beautify its streets and boost civic pride.

-DAAC Executive Director Jerry Johnson created the first mural to be completed this year.
+DAAC Executive Director Jerry Johnson created the first mural to be completed in 2019.
 Painted on the side of the Kurent Safety building in the Lakeview neighborhood, this salute to veterans is Johnson’s third work for the project, and is also the one that extends the project’s reach farther from downtown.